 In light of threat to jobs and the employees’ livelihood, Pamla said Cosatu has agreed to the family’s request to meet over the impending job losses.

 He said even the Guptas deserved to be presumed innocent until proven guilty for any offence.
+The trade union federation was concerned about possible job losses as a result of the banks’ conduct.

 “Cosatu feels that when workers’ jobs are at stake, it was inane and thoughtless of these organisations to play politics with their livelihoods.